- Dry Mouth and Cancer - Side Effects and Oral Relief | OraCoat

 How do XyliMelts work to Treat Dry Mouth?

 XyliMelts is a dry mouth product that works by stimulating saliva production, moisturizing the mouth and coating it in a soothing oral lubricant to keep your mouth comfortable for hours.
 The adhering disc technology means you can use XyliMelts unobtrusively, and makes them safe for use while sleeping.
 XyliMelts are also all natural, utilizing Xylitol--an effective inhibitor of tooth decay, bad breath and gum disease.
 To find out more about XyliMelts, visit our products page.

 Oral mucositis, a condition caused by chemo and radiation therapy, manifests as, inflammation, ulceration, and hemorrhage in the mouth and throat.
-XyliMelts can help with low saliva, but H-B12 Melts which slowly release Hyaluronan and bioactive vitamin B12 directly to the sore can help relieve pain and promote healing of oral mucositis sores.
-To find out more about H-B12 Melts, visit our products page.
+XyliMelts can help with low saliva, but Renewing Melts (HB-12 Melts) which slowly release Hyaluronan and bioactive vitamin B12 directly to the sore can help relieve pain and promote healing of oral mucositis sores.
+To find out more about Renewing Melts (HB-12 Melts), visit our products page.